jfbrennan/retchful/README.md

 ## API

-`get(url[, options])` sends an HTTP "GET".
+`get(url[, options])` - sends an HTTP "GET".
 Optionally attach query params by setting `params` in options.

-`save(url[, options])` sends an HTTP "POST" if there is no id.
+`save(url[, options])` - sends an HTTP "POST" if there is no id.
 If there is, then it'll send a "PUT".
 If the id has a different name, just say what it is by setting the `idAttribute` in options.

-`delete(url, {id})` sends an HTTP "DELETE".
+`delete(url, {id})` - sends an HTTP "DELETE".
 You must specify an id in options.

-`url` a string.
+`url` - a string.
 Do not include the id of the resource in the url, it will be taken from options.

-`options` is a pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:
+`options` - pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:

 - `body` will be stringified for you
 - `method` will be set based on what's documented above